Hotel companies find a short cut through India's red tape

 "This is the first time we are seeing a reasonable number of assets on the market at the same time," said Gaurav Bhushan, chief development and investment officer for Asia Pacific at Accor.
 "There have been hotel assets for sale in the past but they have been more sporadic," he said.

-Slowing economic growth, an increase in the supply of hotel rooms and growing competition from foreign operators is hurting local chains such as Hotel Leelaventure Ltd (HTLE.NS) Royal Orchid Hotels Ltd (ROYL.NS) and Kamat Hotels (India) Ltd (KAMT.NS), which are selling assets to ease debt in a country with high interest rates.
+Slowing economic growth, an increase in the supply of hotel rooms and growing competition from foreign operators is hurting local chains such as Hotel Leelaventure Ltd Royal Orchid Hotels Ltd and Kamat Hotels (India) Ltd, which are selling assets to ease debt in a country with high interest rates.

 "In India, some people are seeing the writing on the wall and are trying to get ahead of that," said Nikhil Manchharam, vice president of acquisitions and development for South Asia at Starwood.
 "The debt stress levels are getting higher, triggering existing owners and operators to look for options," he said.